currentuser/currentuser-services-gem/README.md

 # currentuser-services

-This is an experimental project.
-It should not (and can not anyway) be used for now.
+Offsite sign up and sign in forms for [Currentuser.io](http://www.currentuser.io).

 If you want to manage your own sign_up, sign_in and sign_out actions you should use the gem `currentuser-data` instead.

-## Configuration (In progress)
+## Configuration

-Create your project on ...
+Create your project on [Currentuser.io](http://www.currentuser.io).

 Add `currentuser-services` gem in your `Gemfile`:
 ```ruby